dasch-swiss/dsp-js-lib/contribution.md

 1. `npm run yalc-publish`: Builds and publishes the package to the yalc app store (local publication of the lib).
 1. `npm run npm-pack`: Tests and builds the library and then and packs the `./build/` folder into an NPM tgz package.
 The package is moved into a `./dist/` folder.

+### Build and Publish a Local Version

+Using `yalc`, DSP-JS-LIB can be built and published locally:
+- Run `npm install` and `npm run peer-deps`
+- Run `npm run prepare-dev-publication` if the mocks should be included, see section below.
+- Run `npm run yalc-publish`

+Alternatively, you can run `npm run build-local` which combines the script mentioned above.

-### Dev Version
+### Development Version

-The dev versions contains mocks that produce tests data without a connection to DSP-API.
+The development version contains mocks that produce tests data without a connection to DSP-API.
 These mocks were originally developed for internal use, but can be used to get data for unit test in projects that use DSP-JS-LIB.
 The following example shows how to get a mocked resource without a connection to DSP-API: